Just a moment...

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.

-Issue (i): Whether orders of provisional attachment and confiscation under the Prohibition of Benami Property Transactions Act, 1988 can be challenged before tribunals constituted under the Insolvency and Bankruptcy Code, 2016.
+Issues: Whether an attachment and adjudication order passed under the Prohibition of Benami Property Transactions Act, 1988 could be challenged before the National Company Law Tribunal or National Company Law Appellate Tribunal under the Insolvency and Bankruptcy Code, 2016, including on the basis of moratorium and liquidation-estate provisions.

 Full Summary is available for active users!